Nissan Leaf Insurance Rates

 Rates are averaged for all Nissan Leaf models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a summary of the primary concepts that were touched on above.
+The list below is a brief review of the data that was touched on in this article.

-- Teens are expensive to insure, with premiums as much as $405 a month if full coverage is included
+- Teenagers are expensive to insure, as much as $405 per month if full coverage is purchased

 Rate Tables and Charts